 2012 Summer Olympics – Twelve of 14 athletes qualified for Olympic Trials; one earned a spot on the U.S. Olympic Team (Fencing)

-2016 Summer Olympics – Five of 20 qualified for Olympic Trials; one earned a spot on the U.S. Olympic Team (Track and Field, Pole Vaulting)
+2016 Summer Olympics – Five of 20 qualified for Olympic Trials; one earned a spot on the U.S. Olympic Team (1st Lt.
+Cale Simmons in Track and Field, Pole Vaulting)

-2018 Winter Olympics --The Air Force didn't have an athletes qualify for Olympic Trials.
+2018 Winter Olympics –The Air Force did not have athletes qualify for the Olympics